-Large scale (significant) Bulky goods outlets are an anticipated land use within the Employment Zone, particularly on sites with an arterial road frontage, with no 'cap' on floor area.
+Bulky goods outlets are an anticipated land use within the Employment Zone, particularly on sites with an arterial road frontage, with no 'cap' on floor area.
 That said, development within the zone should be 'low impact'.
-Impacts associated with a bulky goods outlet are predominantly to traffic impacts.
+Impacts associated with a bulky goods outlet are predominantly traffic impacts.
 In this respect, the proposal would result in an increase in traffic in local streets, impacting somewhat on residential amenity.
-Without trivialising this impact, it is considered to be a relatively low level impact in the context of the types of developments which are anticipated within the Employment Zone.
+Without trivialising this impact, it is considered to be a relatively low level impact in the context of the types of developments which are anticipated within employment type zones (formerly industrial zones), and the associated potential impacts such as emissions.

 The building has 2 levels consistent with the TNV for the Employment Zone.
-Whilst large, the scale of the building is commensurate with the size of the site and not considered excessive in its context.
+Whilst large, the scale of the building has been reduced and is commensurate with the size of the site and not considered excessive in its context.
 The siting of the building, reinforcing the edges of the corner site is considered to be a positive outcome, as compared to a more traditional approach of the building being located behind a car parking area.
 Suitable landscaping is proposed within the setbacks, including numerous large trees.